How GPS Works

 The GPS Satellite Constellation

-- Their precise orbital position
+- Its precise orbital position (ephemeris data)

 Why Atomic Clocks Matter